eqbal/CarND-Vehicle-Detection-P5/README.md

 ```

 As you can see, I used HLS space and a low value of pixels_per_cell=(8,8).
 Using larger values of than orient=9 did not have a striking effect and only increased the feature vector.
 Similarly, using values larger than cells_per_block=(2,2) did not improve results.

+The HOG algorithm is robust for small variations and different angles.
+But, on the other way, it can detect also some image that has the same general aspect of the car, but it not a car at all — the so called “False positives”.

+The same could be made with a color detector, in addition to HOG detector.
+Because the HOG only classifier was good enough, I used it in the rest of project.

+#### The SVC Classifier

+Again, most of the code for this section can be found in `HOGClassifier` class.

+The next step was to train a classifier.
+It receives the cars / non-cars data transformed with HOG detector, and returns if the sample is or is not a car.

+In this case, I used a Support Vector Machine Classifier (SVC), with linear kernel, based on function SVM from scikit-learn.

+To train my SVM classifier, I used all channels of images converted to HLS space.
+I included spatial features color features as well as all three HLS channels, because using less than all three channels reduced the accuracy considerably.

+The final feature vector has a length of `8460` elements, most of which are HOG features.

+For color binning patches of spatial_size=(16,16) were generated and color histograms were implemented using hist_bins=32 used.

+After training on the training set this resulted in a validation and test accuracy of `0.9893`.
+It took about `110.73` secs to extract the data.
+To train the classifier it took `92.77 Seconds`.
+Please refer to the `Playground` notebook to check out my findings.

+The average time for a prediction (average over a hundred predictions) turned out to be about 3.3ms on my macbook pro with i7 processor, thus allowing a theoretical bandwidth of 300Hz.

+A realtime application would therfore only feasible if several parts of the image are examined in parallel in a similar time.

+Using just the L channel reduced the feature vector to about a third, while test and validation accuracy dropped to about 94.5% each.

+Despite the high accuracy there is a systematic error as can be seen from investigating the false positive detections.

 #### Sliding Window Search